 Mag.iur.
 Verena Gschweitl is research and teaching assistant at the Institute of the Foundations of Law, research field appropriate dispute resolution and mediation, and at the Centre for Social Competence of the University of Graz.
 She is a mediator and member of an international network, developing projects dealing with gamification in the context of conflict resolution and integration.
 Her research areas include alternative dispute resolution, sociology of law and human rights.

-Associate Prof. Dr.iur.
-Natalija Kaminskienė, from Lithuania, Head of MRU Mediation and Sustainable Dispute Resolution Laboratory, associate professor of MRU Faculty of Law, attorney at law, arbitrator and mediator.
-Her fields of expertise: alternative dispute resolution (negotiations, mediation, arbitration), civil procedure.
-She is experienced lecturer of legal negotiations, mediation and alternative dispute resolution both in Lithuanian and English languages for students as well as for professionals.
-In year 2011 Dr. Natalija Kaminskiene has published the monography “Alternative dispute resolution”.
-She also is an author and co-author of numerous scientific publications about mediation and peaceful dispute resolution, and of the study book “Mediation” (2013).
-Dr. Natalija Kaminskiene is constant member of various official commissions and committees, working for development of mediation in Lithuania.
+Assoc.
+Prof. Dr.iur.
+Agné Tvaronavičienė from Mykolas Romeris University (Lithuania).
+She is associate professor and Director of Public Law Institute at Mykolas Romeris Law School, Deputy Head of Mediation and Sustainable Dispute Resolution Laboratory, former Chairperson of Lithuanian Arbitration Court, CEDR (United Kingdom) certified mediator.
+She is an experienced lecturer of mediation and alternative dispute resolution both in LIthuanian and English languages for students as well as for professionals.
+Agné Tvaronavičienė is an author and co-author of numerous scientific publications about mediation and peaceful dispute resolution, and of the study book "Mediation" (2013).
+Dr Agné Tvaronavičienė is a member of Lithuanian mediators' examination commission.

 Located in the centre of Europe, Austria is a German-speaking country characterised by its mountain villages, baroque city architecture, imperial history and rugged alpine terrain.
 Austria is best known for its sugar-cake decorative church interiors, its historic palaces as well as its gothic architectural masterpieces (like St Stephens cathedral in Vienna).
 A high 62% of Austria’s land area is covered by the Austrian Alps, which provides a beautiful landscape for those who visit the scenic country.
 Some other notable regions of Austria include Lake Traun, Eastern hillside vineyards and the Northern Bohemian Forest.